tgirke/systemPipeRdata/README.md

 #### Installation
 Please install _systemPipeRdata_ from this GitHub repository as shown below.
 This package provides the data and `Rmd` files for the tutorial.
-This parent package _systemPipeR_ is a dependency and should install along with all its own dependencies.
+Its parent package _systemPipeR_ is a dependency and should install along with all its own dependencies automatically.
 If it doesn't then please also run the last `biocLite` install command given below.

 ```s